LethalCompanyCommunity/ModdingWiki/docs/modding/initial-setup.md

 You'll first want to install BepInEx to your game.
 Follow their great [installation guide](https://docs.bepinex.dev/articles/user_guide/installation/index.html) to get this done.
 You'll want [this](https://github.com/BepInEx/BepInEx/releases/download/v5.4.22/BepInEx_x64_5.4.22.0.zip) version of BepInEx.

 Once installation is complete, boot up the game once to have it generate some configuration files.
 Then, refresh the folder you just installed BepInEx into, and go into the `BepInEx/config` folder.
 Here, you'll find a file named `BepInEx.cfg`.
-Open it, and find and edit the following section:
+Open it, and find the `[Logging.Console]` section and make the following changes:

 ```ini
 [Logging.Console]